Tea and toast syndrome: Treatment

 Treatment of tea and toast syndrome is centered primarily around resolving hyponatremia.
 Treatment choice depends on the type of hyponatremia.

 Traditional treatment for hyponatremia depends on the volume load in the person.
 For those who are euvolemic (normal body volume load), fluid intake should be restricted.
 In those that are hypovolemic (low body volume load), give isotonic saline.
 In those that are hypervolemic (high body volume load), diuresis should be induced.
 Elderly patients may present in any of these volume states.
 However, "tea and toast" syndrome patients typically present euvolemic hyponatremia since their hyponatremia is caused by low solute intake.
-It is critical that these patients receive proper nutrition that is higher in protein and electrolyte intake.
+These patients must receive proper nutrition that is higher in protein and electrolyte intake.

 The Health and Medicine Division of the National Academies of Science, Engineering, and Medicine recommends that older adults improve their diet by consuming more fish, low-fat dairy products, and whole grains (such as fortified breakfast cereals).
 Older adults can also improve their diet by snacking on nuts and legumes as well as ensuring that they include fruit and vegetables at the center of their diet.